retry51776/notes/crypto/general.md

 Think of computation is cooking food.

 data -> food
-ssas -> take out resturant with closed kitchen
+Software As Service (SAS) -> take out restaurant with closed kitchen

 > You don't know how, who, cook the food; You just trust brand